realKarthikNair/markdown-resume/README.md

 pip install -r requirements.txt
 ```

+> On Windows, if you see error(s), ignore it if you're still able to use the tool according to the usage instructions!

 > 💡 On Linux WeasyPrint may require additional system libraries like `libpango`, `cairo`, and `gdk-pixbuf` depending on your OS.

 ---